USS PHILIPPINE SEA CG 58

 October 4, Capt.
 Wesley A. Smith relieved Capt.
 Stephen A. Shinego as CO of the Philippine Sea during a change-of-command ceremony on board the ship at Naval Station Mayport.

-November 24, USS Philippine Sea is currently underway for a Composite Training Unit Exercise (COMPTUEX), as part of the USS George H.W.
+November 24, The Philippine Sea is currently underway for a Composite Training Unit Exercise (COMPTUEX), as part of the USS George H.W.
 Bush CSG.